Your portfolio should showcase your best work to date.

 Lastly, we want to hear your voice and learn about you through your writing.
 This is not a formal essay, but an opportunity for personal reflection and intellectual honesty.
 In 75-100 words per answer, respond to the following three questions:

-- What makes a problem interesting to you?
+- What makes a communication problem interesting to you?

 - Make a list of all the things you’d like to learn at Emily Carr.

 We offer a number of courses and workshops designed for teens thinking of pursuing an education in art, design or media at the post-secondary level.
-Find all programs at teens.ecuad.ca, including our Portfolio Workshop for Teens.
+Find all programs at teens.ecuad.ca.